nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 ### De-activate a virtual environment
 * Goto 'Scripts' folder of the created virtual environment
-* Open command prompt inside that folder
+* Open command prompt inside that folder using Shift+
 * Enter command `.\deactivate.bat`

 ### Using a virtual environment in Visual Studio Code